The Science of Clear Academic Prose: What "Write Clearly" Actually Means

 Types of Cohesion

-• Lexical cohesion: Repeating key terms or synonyms
+• Word-level: Repeat key terms or use close synonyms

 Practical Interventions for Measurable Improvement

-• Step 1: Diagnose — Use free tools (Word readability, Hemingway Editor) to measure current metrics
+• Step 1: Measure: Use free tools (Word or Hemingway Editor) to score the text

-"The intervention improved participants' writing.
-These gains likely stem from the strategies taught, though other factors may have contributed."
+"The program improved their writing.
+The methods taught likely drove the gains, though other factors may have helped."

-• Journal articles: Match target journal's readability norms
+• Journal papers: Match the journal's reading level

 • Public-facing work: Aim for Flesch-Kincaid Grade 8-10